Pullusb/greasepencil-addon/README.md

 Install included [Grease pencil textured brush pack]((https://cloud.blender.org/p/gallery/5f235cc297f8815e74ffb90b)) made by [pepeland (Daniel Martinez Lara)](https://www.pepe-school-land.com/pepeland)
 This is available in the sidebar > Tool > Brushes panel in the brush dropdown menu (where you can reset brush)
-/!\ this will be removed once blender official asset manager will be active
+/!\ This will be removed once blender official asset manager will be active

 ---

 ## Changelog

+1.5.1 - 2021-07-11

+- feat: boxdeform keep latice on confirm (use `shift` + confirm buttons), renamed with a unique ID

 1.5.0 - 2021-05-28